 - It is not known exactly how asbestos fibres cause cancer.
-But what is known is that, for a given concentration of asbestos fibres in air, the degree of exposure (magnitude or intensity, frequency and duration), fibre dimension (length and diameter), fibre durability or persistence in the lung, and iron content are important determinants of asbestos toxicity. - The genetic risk factors for some asbestos-related diseases are not known.
-But what is known is that there is no safe level of exposure because no threshold has been identified below which no carcinogenic effect will occur. - The workplace exposure standard for asbestos is known (0.1 fibre per millilitre of air over an 8-hour period, which is between 500 and 10 000 times background levels).
-But what is not known is which individuals will develop disease, even if they are exposed at levels below the standard, because there is no clear line between healthy and unhealthy working environments.
+But what is known is that the concentration of asbestos fibres in air, the degree of exposure (magnitude or intensity, frequency and duration), fibre dimension (length and diameter), fibre durability or persistence in the lung, and iron content are important determinants of asbestos toxicity. - The genetic risk factors for some asbestos-related diseases are not known.
+But what is known is that there is no known safe level of exposure because it has not yet been possible to identify an exposure threshold below which exposure to asbestos does not involve a cancer risk. - The workplace exposure standard for asbestos is known (0.1 fibre per millilitre of air over an 8-hour period, which is between 500 and 10 000 times background levels).
+But what is not known is which individuals will develop disease, even if they are exposed at levels below the standard.